 Operating as a collective, NORTH COUNTRY CINEMA is actively involved in numerous projects being produced across Canada.
 Our regular team is composed of the following members:

 ALEXANDER CARSON is a Canadian film and media artist.
 He holds a BFA and an MA from the Mel Hoppenheim School of Cinema at Concordia University in Montreal.
 His recent films, including “Last Communication with Laura” (2009), “We Refuse To Be Cold” (2011), and Braids (2012), have screened at major film festivals across Canada, the United States, and Europe.
 Alexander received the Award for Innovation at Sled Island Festival 2012, and the Achievement in Direction Award at the Air Canada En Route Film Festival in 2012 for “We Refuse To Be Cold”.
-His new film Numbers & Friends (2013), a playful cine-essay about sports fandom and cultural identity, is set for a festival release in the fall of 2013.
-He is currently in development on his feature-length project O, Brazen Age, with the support of the Canada Council for the Arts.
+His latest short film Numbers & Friends (2013), a playful cine-essay about sports fandom and cultural identity, premiered at the Toronto International Film Festival in 2013, before receiving the Golden Gate Award for New Visions at the San Francisco International Film Festival in 2014.
+He is currently in production on his first feature-length film O, Brazen Age, with the support of Telefilm Canada and the Canada Council for the Arts.

 CAMERON MACGOWAN is a Calgary-based filmmaker, and a graduate of the Film/Video program at the Southern Alberta Institute of Technology.
 Cameron’s first outing with North Country Cinema was producing Kyle’s award-winning film Not Far From The Abattoir (2011).
 His latest short film as writer/director is Black Hills (2012), a gritty and haunting western that has screened widely at festivals across North America.
-Cameron is currently in pre-production on his new short film Back Streets, a small town drama being produced with the support of the Alberta Foundation for the Arts.
-The film is set for festival release in early 2014.
+Cameron recently completed his new short film Back Streets (2014), a small town drama produced with the support of the Alberta Foundation for the Arts.
+The film is set for festival release later this year.